-- a name: the unique string used to refer to the definition - a tokenizer: responsible for tokenizing the input stream into individual words a list of filters: each filter is responsible to remove, modify or sometimes even add words into the stream provided by the tokenizer
+- a name: the unique string used to refer to the definition - a list of char filters: each char filter is responsible to pre-process input characters before the tokenization.
+Char filters can add, change or remove characters; one common usage is for characters normalization - · a tokenizer: responsible for tokenizing the input stream into individual words - a list of filters: each filter is responsible to remove, modify or sometimes even add words into the stream provided by the tokenizer

-This separation of tasks - a tokenizer followed by a list of filters - allows for easy reuse of each individual component and let you build your customized analyzer in a very flexible way (just like Lego).
-Generally speaking the Tokenizer starts the analysis process by turning the character input into tokens which are then further processed by the TokenFilters.
+This separation of tasks - a list of char filters, and a tokenizer followed by a list of filters - allows for easy reuse of each individual component and let you build your customized analyzer in a very flexible way (just like Lego).
+Generally speaking the char filters do some pre-processing in the character input, then the Tokenizer starts the tokenizing process by turning the character input into tokens which are then further processed by the TokenFilters.
 Hibernate Search supports this infrastructure by utilizing the Solr analyzer framework.
-Make sure to add solr-core.jar and solr-common.jar to your classpath to use analyzer definitions.
-In case you also want to utilizing a snowball stemmer also include the lucene-snowball.jar.
+Make sure to add solr-core.jar and solr-solrj.jar to your classpath to use analyzer definitions.
+In case you also want to use the snowball stemmer also include the lucene-snowball.jar.
 Other Solr analyzers might depend on more libraries.
-For example, the PhoneticFilterFactory depends on commons-codec [http://commons.apache.org/codec].
+For example, the PhoneticFilterFactory depends on commons-codec [http:// commons.apache.org/codec].
 Your distribution of Hibernate Search provides these dependencies in its lib directory.

-Example 4.9. @AnalyzerDef and the Solr framework
+Example 4.10. @AnalyzerDef and the Solr framework

 '''

 @AnalyzerDef(name="customanalyzer",

+charFilters = {

+@CharFilterDef(factory = MappingCharFilterFactory.class, params = {

+@Parameter(name = "mapping", value = "org/hibernate/search/

+test/analyzer/solr/mapping-chars.properties")

+})

+},

-tokenizer = @TokenizerDef(factory =
+tokenizer = @TokenizerDef(factory = StandardTokenizerFactory.class),

-StandardTokenizerFactory.class),

 filters = {

-@TokenFilterDef(factory =

-ISOLatin1AccentFilterFactory.class),

-@TokenFilterDef(factory =
+@TokenFilterDef(factory = ISOLatin1AccentFilterFactory.class),

-LowerCaseFilterFactory.class),

-@TokenFilterDef(factory = StopFilterFactory.class,
+@TokenFilterDef(factory = LowerCaseFilterFactory.class),

-params = {
+@TokenFilterDef(factory = StopFilterFactory.class, params = {

-@Parameter(name="words", value=
+@Parameter(name="words", value= "org/hibernate/search/

-"org/hibernate/search/test/analyzer/solr/stoplist.properties" ),
+test/analyzer/solr/stoplist.properties" ),

 @Parameter(name="ignoreCase", value="true")

 })

+})

 public class Team {

 . . .

 }

 '''

-A tokenizer is defined by its factory which is responsible for building the tokenizer and using the optional list of parameters.
+A char filter is defined by its factory which is responsible for building the char filter and using the optional list of parameters.
+In our example, a mapping char filter is used, and will replace characters in the input based on the rules specified in the mapping file.
+A tokenizer is also defined by its factory.
 This example use the standard tokenizer.
 A filter is defined by its factory which is responsible for creating the filter instance using the optional parameters.
 In our example, the StopFilter filter is built reading the dedicated words property file and is expected to ignore case.
 The list of parameters is dependent on the tokenizer or filter factory.

-Filters are applied in the order they are defined in the @AnalyzerDef annotation.
+Filters and char filters are applied in the order they are defined in the @AnalyzerDef annotation.
 Make sure to think twice about this order.